jboss-developer/jboss-picketlink-quickstarts/picketlink-angularjs-rest/README.md

 * Provide a custom credential type and handler
 * Provide your own types to represent your users

-Before you run this example, you must create certificates and configure the server to use SSL and validate client certificates.
+Before you run this example, you must create certificates and configure the server to use SSL.
 You must also provide a Mail configuration in your server in order to send the activation code to new users.

 The latest PicketLink documentation is available [here](http://docs.jboss.org/picketlink/2/latest/).